Continuous eigenfunctions of the transfer operator for Dyson models: Introduction

 As a corollary, we obtain the existence of a continuous eigenfunction in the important special class of Dyson potentials where $\J(k)=k^{-\alpha}$ in the subcritical regime when $\alpha>3/2$.
-In particular, the potential does not satisfy the stronger condition of summable variations. \begin{cor} For the \emph{Dyson model}, where $\J(k)=\J^\alpha(k)= k^{-\alpha}$, $\alpha >1$, we have a continuous eigenfunction $h$ of $\L_{\beta\phi}$ whenever $\alpha>3/2$ and $\beta<\beta_c(J_\ZZ^\alpha)$. \end{cor}
+In particular, the potential does not satisfy the stronger condition of summable variations. \begin{cor} For the Dyson model, where $\J(k)=\J^\alpha(k)= k^{-\alpha}$, $\alpha >1$, we have a continuous eigenfunction $h$ of $\L_{\beta\phi}$ whenever $\alpha>3/2$ and $\beta<\beta_c(J_\ZZ^\alpha)$. \end{cor}

-\begin{remark} In the recent paper by van Enter, Fern\'andez, Makhmudov and Verbitskiy~\cite{verb-van-enter2}, inspired by a previous version of the present paper, the authors work in a more general setting where the random cluster interpretation does not directly apply.
+\begin{remark} In the recent paper by van Enter, Fern\'andez, Makhmudov and Verbitskiy~\cite{verb-van-enter2}, inspired by a previous version of the present paper, the authors work in a more general setting where the random cluster representation does not exist.
 In Corollary \ref{cor}, we obtain a continuous eigenfunction when $\alpha>3/2$ for the full uniqueness region, with respect to the critical inverse temperature, whereas van Enter \emph{et al}.\ \cite{verb-van-enter2} assume in addition the Dobrushin uniqueness condition. \end{remark}

 \begin{remark} We expect that the square summability condition in Theorem~\ref{main} is sharp.
 Applied to the Dyson model in Corollary~\ref{cor}, this means that $\alpha>3/2$ would be sharp for the existence of a continuous eigenfunction.
 Note the recent results by Endo, van Enter and Le Ny~\cite{vanny} in this context, as well as the earlier short version~\cite{vanny0} by the same authors, where $3/2$ first appears in a related context. \end{remark}